2 Days in Honolulu Itinerary: Beaches, Food, & Waikiki Tips

 Kona Coffee Purveyors in Honolulu

-What could be better than coffee and a super flaky fruit-flavored Kouign-Amann, quiche, or bun cha, ham, and cheese croissant while enjoying the view of the Makua and Kila statue from their outdoor seating area.
+What could be better than coffee and a super flaky fruit-flavored Kouign-Amann, quiche, or bun cha, ham, and cheese croissant while enjoying the view of the Makua and Kila statues from their outdoor seating area.

 During the morning rush hour, the lines tend to be long, but it moves pretty quickly.